11 Secrets for Getting Rid of a Pinched Nerve

 A pinched nerve in this area is super annoying because it limits what you can do.
 Unfortunately, there aren’t a great many ways to help shoulders, but you can try some of the following methods:

 If you don’t feel relief or less pain within 48 hours, call your chiropractor for an appointment.
-Ignoring shoulder pain can lead to frozen shoulder or permanent nerve damage.
+Ignoring shoulder pain can lead to a frozen shoulder or permanent nerve damage.

 Believe it or not, the power of positive thinking is a real thing.
 While it might not be true that just thinking about being well will actually heal the body, but numerous studies, such as this one, have found that people who believe that they will get well, that their doctor was doing the right thing, that they were an active participant in their healing process, and that they would heal quickly, did exactly that.
 They healed faster and felt better about life and their treatment overall than those who felt sorry for themselves.